kang851216/Automatic-Stamp-Machine-for-PDF/README.md

 ## 📖 Usage

-1. Place your source PDF files in the `input/` folder.
+1. Prepare your source PDF files.
-2. Place your stamp image (e.g., `stamp.png`) in the root directory.
+2. Prepare your stamp image.
 3. Configure the coordinates and settings in the script or configuration file.
 4. Run the application:
     ```bash
-    python main.py
+    python Automatic Stamp Machine for PDF.py
     ```
-5. Find your stamped documents in the `output/` folder.
+5. Simply UI windown will be appeared.
+6. Find your stamp image.
+7. Find your target PDF document.
+8. Click "Merge" and save the result.pdf in same directory of this code.

 ## ⚙️ Configuration